fitforreal-jrl/NQueen/README.md

 - Input 4 to test
 - Check if the solutions are correct as above.

+# Test3 - test the results if it fits the requirement.
+- testify if the calumn and row each result are not repeated from another result.

 ## Run
 - Click NQueen.exe in the folder bin/Release/netcoreapp3.1